so45jj45/NNproject_KU_Instance-Segmentation/README.md

-# Project: Discovering objects in images and distinguish the instances of objects
+# Project: Discovering objects and distinguish the instances of objects in images

 ## Projcect introduction (Instance Segmentation)

-### Task introduction
+### Motivation
 Segmentation plays a central role in a broad range of applications, including medical image analysis, autonomous vehicles, and video surveillance.
 To achieve generalized scene analysis, the ability to distinguish between instances of objects is required.
-Image segmentation is an essential component in many visual understanding systems.
-It involves partitioning images (or video frames) into multiple segments or objects.
+Instance segmentation is an essential component in many visual understanding systems, and involves partitioning images (or video frames) into multiple segments or objects.

+### Objective

-## Installation
+## Dataset description (COCO)

+## Baseline for understand the project

+To help with understanding the project, we introduce the most famous model(Mask R-CNN) used in the project.

+###Installation

 First install Detectron2 following the official guide: [INSTALL.md](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md).